BAJAJ FINSERV DIRECT LIMITED

 • Age Requirement

-Loan applicants must be between 23 and 70 years old.
+You need to be between 23 and 67 years of age if you are salaried, and 23 to 70 if you are self-employed.
 Age affects repayment ability and loan approval.

 • Property Age and Condition

-Lenders assess the resale property's age and condition as it serves as collateral.
+Lenders assess the resale property's age and condition because it serves as collateral.
 A poorly maintained or excessively old property increases default risk, impacting loan approval.

 • Employment Stability